-Soundproofing in a home usually involves one of two approaches: keeping sound out of room or keeping sound in a room.
-For a home theater space or music room, the objective is to keep the sound in so it doesn't travel to other areas of the house.
-Bedrooms usually belong in the other category; you want to keep out noise from other rooms and the outdoors to make the bedroom as quiet as possible.
-However, you may also want to minimize noise inside a bedroom so that an awake person can move about more freely without disturbing someone sleeping.
-There are several options for addressing noise both inside and out.
+The steps to soundproof a room involve one of two approaches: keeping sound in a room or keeping sound out of a room.
+For a home theater space or a music room, the objective is to keep the sound in so it doesn't travel to other areas of the house.
+Soundproofing a bedroom, however, means eliminating unwanted noises from other rooms and the outdoors to make it as quiet and peaceful as possible.

 A Brief Introduction to Soundproofing

 There are two basic concepts for understanding noise and soundproofing.
 First, sound travels by sending vibrations through the air.
 It can also send vibrations through materials (like wood and drywall), which in turn vibrate the air on its way to your ears.
 Therefore, the primary goal of soundproofing is to block or absorb sound vibration.

 The second concept involves the two types of noise: impact and airborne.
 Impact noise comes from things bouncing off the walls or ceiling, like footsteps overhead or noisy neighbors.
 Airborne noise comes from honking car horns, bar hoppers outside, or a TV in the next room.

 If sound waves are coming from other rooms in your own house, you can employ soundproofing measures inside and/or outside the bedroom.
 If sounds are coming from outdoors or from neighboring units, you're limited to soundproofing strategies for inside the bedroom.